-If you opt for debt consolidation method, you need to negotiate with your creditors for reducing the high-interest rate of your debts.
-As a result, you have to pay much less amount, in total, due to a reduced interest rate.
+If you opt for the debt consolidation method, you need to negotiate with your creditors for reducing the high interest rate of your debts.
+As a result, you have to pay a much less amount, in total, due to a reduced interest rate.
 Thus, it will help you to pay off your debts with ease!

 But before choosing a balance transfer card, read the terms and conditions carefully.
 Most of these cards offer a 0% or very low APR for an introductory period, after which the rate might increase to about 15% to 25%.